metaplex-foundation/developer-hub/src/pages/bubblegum/offer.md

 ### Monochain

-We also support monochain offers, where both assets are on the same blockchain.
+In monochain offers both assets are on the same blockchain.
+In this case source endpoint ID equals destination endpoint ID.
 For example, you can sell ETH on Base for USDC on Base.

 ### Token support